ThomasTJdev/nim_websitecreator/README.md

 sudo systemctl status nimwc
 ```

-# To Bootstrap or not to Bootstrap
-jQuery and Bootstrap is standard components when using the arg `--insertdata`, using the settings menu and working with GrapeJS.
-You can remove jQuery and Bootstrap from your blogpost and page by editing the main `<head>` in: Settings => Edit head, navbar, footer => head
+# GrapesJS

-To use GrapeJS with another CSS file, you have to edit `public/js/grapejs_custom.js` and `public/js/grapejsbs4.min.js` .
+GrapesJS is a Web Builder Framework.
+To use GrapeJS with a CSS framework (Bulma or Bootstrap), you have to edit `public/js/grapejs_custom.js` and `public/js/grapejsbs4.min.js`.
+Bootstrap support in `public/js/grapejs_custom.js` is commented out.

 # Trouble